sebastianczech/learn-oci/README.md

     * accuracy
     * latency
     * scalability
+  * accuracy in vector databases contributes to the effectiveness of Large Language Models (LLMs) by preserving a specific type of relationship
+    * semantic relationships in vector spaces are foundational to the way LLMs understand and process language
   * role of vector DBs in LLM
     * address the hallucination (e.g. inaccuracy) problem inherent in LLM responses
     * augment prompt with enterprise-specific content to produce better responses